ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 FoxIDs support login and front channel logout (end session).
 A session is established when the user authenticates and the session id is included in the id token.
 The session is invalidated on logout, if the ID token is included in the logout request.

-Default both id token and access token are issued with the client’s client id as the audience.
+Default both id token and access token are issued with the client's client id as the audience.
 The default resource can be removed from the access token in FoxIDs Control.
 Access tokens can be issued with a list of audiences and thereby be issued to multiple API`s defined in FoxIDs as OAuth 2.0 resources.
 The application can then call an API securing the call with the access token using the OAuth 2.0 Bearer Token standard.